-Herbert, the Senate and House Democrats are supporting a plan the governor's office has negotiated with the federal government to use a chunk of federal money to enroll thousands of Utah's poor in private health insurance.
+Herbert arranged a tentative plan last year with the federal government that would allow Utah to use a chunk of federal money to enroll more of the poor in private health insurance plans.

 The plan was an alternative to enrolling more people in the state-federal Medicaid program.
 It mirrors similar proposals from other Republican governors pushing for a way to expand health coverage under President Barack Obama's signature health care law while keeping it palatable to right-leaning Legislatures.